ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-Figure \ref{fig:struct_deep} illustrates our network structure.
-It includes three convolutional layers followed by four fully connected layers, including the final two node layer for output.
-The size of convolutional layers is $3\times3$ and max pooling uses $2\times2$ kernel.
-We configures the depths of the first, second and third convolutional layers to $13,26$ and $39$, respectively.
-The ReLU activation function is applied to the outputs of the convolutional layer.
+Figure \ref{fig:struct_deep} describes our network structure.
+It includes three convolutional layers followed by four fully connected layers, including the final two-node layers for the output.
+The size of the convolutional layers is $3\times3$, and the max-pooling layers use $2\times2$ kernel.
+We choose the depths of the first, the second, and the third convolutional layers as $13$, $26$, and $39$, respectively.
+The ReLU activation function ($f(x)=\max(0,x)$) is applied to outputs of the convolutional layer.

-Three vectors from three slices of images obtained from convolutional layers are concatenated with the normalize coordinates to form a new vector.
-Then this vector is fed into the fully connected layers.
-The depths of four fully connected layers are 574, 300, 50, and 2, respectively.
-The final layer has the size of two, indicating the probability of the input pixel belonging to the brain or non-brain class.
+After that, three vectors from three slices of images obtained from convolutional layers can be concatenated with the normalized coordinates to form a new vector.
+This vector is later fed into the fully connected layers.
+The depths of four fully connected layers are $574$, $300$, $50$, and $2$, consecutively.
+The final layer has the size of two, indicating the probability of the input pixel belonging to the brain or non-brain region.